 Most people feel a bit unsure whether or not it is rude to give away a gift they received in the past.

-Research has shown that most givers focus on the moment someone receives the gift and not what actually happens with it afterwards.
+Research has shown that most givers focus on the moment someone receives the gift and not what happens with it afterward.
 Therefore it is not rude to give away a gift unless it is something especially handmade for you.

 In this article, we will examine surveys and research carried out on this topic.
 Before we start, maybe we should establish if this is a widespread problem or not.

 A study from Personal Creations revealed that a majority of people would prefer to regift unwanted gifts.

 Interestingly, the study also revealed that regifting seems to be more of a female activity with far more women regifting than men.
 Housewares (probably the least personal gift) are the most regifted items.